 Siv har så långa lockar, hå hå ja ja

 i rättstavning inga bockar, hå hå ja ja

 Hon rädd är för mörkepellen, hå hå ja ja

-Our next reunion wasn’ til 2002, a big event organized by Karin and Britt.
-50 years.
+Our next reunion wasn’t until 2002, a big event organized by Karin and Britt.
+Fifty years.
 Wow!
 I did recognize most of the old ladies though.
 But Aina wasn’t there.
 Britt had let me know that Aina died of lung cancer in the late nineties.
 Aina, Aina, how could this little girl so full of life and laughter ever die?
 But, my dear Aina, you will always be alive to me.
-She had five children and 15 grandchildren in ’92 and she easily took the prize for those numbers.
+She had five children and 15 grandchildren in 1992 and she easily took the prize for those numbers.

-But back to botany and Aina’s 90 plants.
-We were of course tested too.
-So she had to learn all the details about those 90 plants.
-I guess our biology teacher, Mrs Matton-Lindblad, checked us on ten or so flowers and then said OK.
 We were taught botany one year, zoology the next and the human body the year after that.
-I was the assistant to Matton, as we usually called her, the year we did the human body and I’ll never forget when she said, Siv, get the bone-man please (out from a backr-oom where there were lots of material for biology teaching).
+I was the assistant to Matton, as we usually called her, the year we did the human body and I’ll never forget when she said, Siv, get the bone-man please (out from a back room where there were lots of material for biology teaching).
 It was a complete skeleton of a man, but certainly not a real one.

 After that year there was Gymnasium and Latin and no more time for biology.
 But my love of flowers and animals and all aspects of nature would always stay with me, certainly imbued in me much more because of Mother than from the compulsory learning of the Linnaeus system in school.